 For seasoned truck drivers, making sure that your truck and auxiliary equipment is functioning at its highest level is likely a no brainer.
 Checking tire tread and inflation, not letting any liquids get low, and other equipment functionality are a part of the safety 101 routine.
 However, staying on top of these maintenance issues is even more important during the summer.

-For example, “tire blowout season” is considered to be between May and October.
+For example, May through October is “tire blowout season”.
 There are several reasons for this, but one main reason is the combination of road heat intensity and under-inflated tires, so monitoring your tire pressure is even more critical.
 Additionally, heat — coupled with vibration — is a leading cause of battery failure.
 Staying vigilant on your battery’s life, as well as securing its mount during the summer months, can reduce the possibility of battery failure.
 Finally, confirming that your coolant does not get low helps mitigate overheating.
 Avoiding these and other causes for equipment breakdowns can keep you from having a meltdown if you’re stranded on the side of the road.

 It is true that environmental conditions make roadways the most dangerous for truck drivers in the colder months when ice, snow, and other forms of freezing precipitation are expected.
 A slightly less known fact, though, is that rain, drizzle, and fog actually cause roadways to be the most slippery because this is when liquid mixes with the natural oil content on the pavement.
 Especially at the beginning of a rain or thunderstorm, your traction is more likely to be reduced, causing you to lose control of your vehicle.